Chapter 6 of 12

 The Gray Zone

 If most metrics fall in the gray zone, you're in "Feature Pivot" territory.
 The core value prop may be right, but the execution needs major iteration.
+This is actually the most common outcome--very few products are an unambiguous hit or an unambiguous miss on day one.
 Focus on activation improvements for 2-4 more weeks before making a full pivot decision.

 Action Item Prioritization

 After the retrospective, you'll have a list of improvements.
 Not all are equal.
-Use the ICE framework:
+Use the ICE framework to rank them objectively so that the team's limited engineering time is spent on the improvements most likely to move the needle.

 I